sapcc/concourse-swift-resource/README.md

     repository: databus23/concourse-swift-resource
 ```

-## Alternativly add resource with BOSH to Concourse
+## Alternatively add resource with BOSH to Concourse

 In your bosh deployment manifest, add to the following to the `groundcrew.additional_resource_types`: